Welcome to the new Age of Data

-I’m sure you must have heard about the latest buzz on Data science and how Machine Learning and Deep Learning is enhancing the way we use data to make machines smarter.
+I’m sure you must have heard about all the buzz on Data science and how Machine Learning and Deep Learning is enhancing the way we use #data to make machines smarter.
 There has been a sudden surge in demand for Data Scientists that got me interested.
 I hadn’t really looked at Machine Learning until I attended the AWS DevDay conference here in Melbourne and was awestruck at their capabilities and emphasis on Data science.
-I did have a brief understanding earlier but by the end of the day I realised that we are beyond the Digital Age; we can fairly say we are now headed towards the “Data Age”.
+I did have a brief understanding earlier but by the end of the day I realised that we are beyond the Digital Age; we can now fairly say we are headed towards the “Data Age”.

 With electronic hardware evolution and drop in costs; especially sensors that have become cheaper by every passing moment and brilliant data capturing capabilities and endless available virtual storage, it was time someone started making some sense of this data and started to use it for the greater good.
 From image recognition, speech analysis, chatbots to smart cars and home robots; the applications are endless.
 But this use of data isn’t new.
 Several organisations have been doing this for a long time.